the-designer-dev/mufap-scraper/README.md

 This code was written to assist Fund Managers, Product Managers, Developers and Investors in making quick decisions with regards to Mutual Funds performance.
 This repository is the first step in extracting fast changing information reliably from the regulators website.

 # Potential Use Cases
-Something we already built for our clients was an easy to use dashboard which can take in these inputs and display them with visually appealing graphs, charts and other data representation forms.
+Something we already built for our client was an easy to use dashboard which can take in these inputs and display them with visually appealing graphs, charts and other data representation forms.
 The dashboard also provided an easy to use fund comparison tool and a NAV history for each of the funds.

 # How To Install
 This code may work on different versions of each of the listed language and packages below.
 Although the versions listed below have been tested repeatedly from 2018 to 2022.